-It’s common to stumble across articles or forums posts where people use different names to describe sync (“regular sync”, “pure sync” “raw sync” , etc).
+To make things more confusing, it’s common to stumble across articles or forums posts where people use different names to describe sync (“regular sync”, “pure sync” “raw sync” , etc).
 This was extremely confusing to me when I first started learning about sync in game consoles and I want to make sure this page clarifies that!
 In the context of game consoles, there’s really only four types of sync any beginner or intermediate retro-gamer needs to know:

 ttl sync – This is essentially the same as csync, but voltages are over five times higher!!!
 Almost all standard equipment used requires csync and ttl can actually damage SCART equipment!

-As an FYI, you may come across terms similar to RGBs, such as “RGBHV” and “RGsB”.
+You may come across terms similar to RGBs, such as “RGBHV” and “RGsB”.
 Just to clarify, here is a basic description of each:

 – RGBs is simply Red, Green, Blue and sync.
 In RGBs, both the horizontal and vertical sync signals are combined into this one line.

 – RGBHV is essentially the same as RGBs, however the horizontal and vertical sync signals are sent down their own individual lines, totaling 5 channels.
 “VGA” uses RGBHV.

 – RGsB is “Sync on green”: In this scenario, the green cable also carries the horizontal and vertical sync signals, totaling only three cables.
 The only time you’ll run into RGsB in the classic gaming world is with the PlayStation 2 and it’s usually just better to use component video.
 More details in the PS2 section: https://www.retrorgb.com/playstation2.html

 Hopefully this page covered all the basics you’d need to know about sync.
 I purposely over-simplified a few of the details in hopes that it would make this page easier to understand, but I’ll someday have a video with more detailed information about what sync does and how it interacts with different gaming equipment.